alexey-lapin/m3u8-parser/README.md

 # m3u8-parser

-💡 This is a fork of [carlanton/m3u8-parser](https://github.com/carlanton/m3u8-parser)
+💡 This is a fork of [carlanton/m3u8-parser](https://github.com/carlanton/m3u8-parser) with TVG attributes support.

 A simple HLS playlist parser for Java.